LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{align}$$
 </div>

-Later, we will need to generate topologies when the family of seminorms is uncountable.
+Later on, we will need to generate topologies when the family of seminorms is uncountable.
+For this, we need the following definition.

 **Definition 3**.
 Let $X$ be a vector space, and let
 $\rho \in \mathcal{P}$ be a family of seminorms on $X$.
 Then we define